-Student employees, in conjunction with their supervisors, submit web-based timesheets on or before the last working day of each month.
+Student employees, in conjunction with their supervisors, submit webbased timesheets on or before the 20th of each month.
 Paychecks are generated based on the number of hours a student works during each pay period and therefore vary from month to month.
-Payday is the 10th of the next month.
+Payday is the last business day of the month.
 Students are encouraged to have monthly paychecks deposited directly into a personal bank account.
 Paychecks for students who do not elect to use direct deposit are held for two weeks at Student and Departmental Accounts Services and then mailed to the permanent address.